Pick‑Your‑Own Blueberries, Raspberries & Currants in New Hampshire

 Blueberries

 We have 12 acres of cultivated blueberries.
-Our varieties include Earliblue, Blue Crop, Blue Ray, Collins, Sierra, Duke Liberty, Berkeley, Coville, Nelson, Brigitta and Elliot.
-Generally there are at least 2 or more of these varieties available for picking at any point in time.
+We have 12 varieties: Earliblue, Blue Crop, Blue Ray, Collins, Sierra, Duke Liberty, Berkeley, Coville, Nelson, Brigitta and Elliot.
+Generally, there are at least 2 or more of these varieties available for picking at any point in time.
 Ripening is staggered starting with early varieties in early July with the latest often running through September.

 raspberries2-300x199.jpg